martylamb/tictac/README.md

 ```
 The classname _Example_ was taken from the template filename _Example.tic_.

 You can specify whatever package and imports you like.
 This example defines a single "template method" called _sayHello_ which takes a String as a parameter.
-The resulting Java method builds and returns a String as specified by the template.
+The resulting Java method builds and returns a String based upon the contents of he template.

 Java values can be inserted via the <% _value_ %> markers.
 Anything contained within these will be appended to the result after escaping for html safety (so "<" becomes "&amp;lt;", etc.).
 Escaping can be avoided by using <%! _value_ %>

 ###Inline Java and Multiple Templates per File

 You can use arbitrary Java code in your templates and define multiple templates in a single file.
-They can even call each other:
+Templates can even call each other:

 ```java
 %% package tictac.examples;